Your browser is not optimized for viewing this website.

 Please Note Schedule Adjustment: Monday 11/11 is an observed holiday.

-Carpentry Advanced Skills – Part 2
+NCBC 108M Carpentry Advanced Skills – Part 1

 with Matt Somers

-Carpentry Advanced Skills – Part 2 introduces students to the carpentry/construction trades with subject matter that contractors are looking for as they hire for their entry-level to experienced construction positions.
+Carpentry Advanced Skills – Part 1 introduces students to the carpentry/construction trades with subject matter that contractors are looking for as they hire for their entry-level to experienced construction positions.
 Students will learn industry standards based on a nationally recognized curriculum from the National Center for Construction Education and Research (NCCER).

-Topics for Part 2 include:
+Topics for Part 1 include:

-• Introduction to Masonry
+• Introduction to Hand & Power Tools

-• Introduction to HVAC
+• Introduction to Basic Rigging

-• Introduction to Paintings & Coatings
+• Introduction to Heavy Construction Equipment

 Instructor Information: